hamb0n-3/osinter/docs/dev/event.md

 This is a developer reference.
-For a high-level description of BBOT events including a full list of event types, see [Events](../../scanning/events)
+For a high-level description of OSINTER events including a full list of event types, see [Events](../../scanning/events)

-::: bbot.core.event.base.make_event
+::: osinter.core.event.base.make_event
-::: bbot.core.event.base.event_from_json
+::: osinter.core.event.base.event_from_json

-::: bbot.core.event.base.BaseEvent
+::: osinter.core.event.base.BaseEvent
     options:
       members:
         - __init__